 During fiscal 2013, students attending our schools received approximately \$176.4 million of financial aid from military sources, the significant majority of which was from the U. S. Department of Veterans Affairs.
 The U. S. Department of Veterans Affairs and the applicable state approving agency periodically review a school's compliance with applicable guidance, regulations, and laws.
 The scope of these compliance reviews varies.
 Noncompliance may result in liability for educational benefits paid by the U. S. Department of Veterans Affairs, as well as the imposition of fines, suspensions, corrective action, and potential limitation or loss of funding.
-The U. S. Department of Veterans Affairs has not yet issued a report of its findings, it has informed us that it has identified instances in which the school failed to notify the U. S. Department of Veterans Affairs of circumstances where students receiving educational benefits failed to pursue a course, which we have been informed may in turn give rise to a refund obligation by students.
+The U. S. Department of Veterans Affairs is currently conducting a compliance review of one of our schools.
+While the U. S. Department of Veterans Affairs has not yet issued a report of its findings, it has informed us that it has identified instances in which the school failed to notify the U. S. Department of Veterans Affairs of circumstances where students receiving educational benefits failed to pursue a course, which we have been informed may in turn give rise to a refund obligation by students.
 We may be required, or we may elect, to reimburse the U. S. Department of Veterans Affairs for adjustments to the amount of educational benefits paid by the U. S. Department of Veterans Affairs to the affected students.
 The school will also be required to revise its policy on notifying the U. S. Department of Veterans Affairs when students receiving benefits withdraw from a course by October 1, 2013 in order to continue to participate in student benefit programs, and is working with the U. S. Department of Veterans Affairs to ensure that appropriate policy revisions are made by such date.
 The reimbursement of a material amount of education benefits paid to students and loss of access to military financial aid, including aid from the U. S. Department of Veterans Affairs, by a significant number of students attending our schools could have a material adverse impact on our student enrollment, net revenue, and cash flow from operations.